robertvunabandi/guide-on-mitopenid/README.md

 If you have your own way of implementing your navbar (or if your login button is not on the navbar), just make sure to make a button with the `'a'` HTML tag that has `href='/auth/oidc'` so that it points to the correct endpoint on your backend to log the user in using MIT OpenID.

 Then, make your logout button point to the endpoint `'/logout'` (as done in the above example).
+We will also implement this on our backent.

-Finally to run a get request to `'/whoami'` at the start of your app to get the `AppUser`'s credential and log them in.
-For us, we make the get request inside of `./public/js/script.js` (which is named `./public/js/index.js` on the Catbook app), which returns an empty object if the user is not logged in or returns a user object *from the MongoDB mLab database* if the user is logged in.
+Finally, we need to run a get request to `'/whoami'` at the start of your app to get the `AppUser`'s credential and log them in (similar to what [Catbook](https://github.com/mit6148-workshops/catbook) did).
+For us, we make the get request inside of `./public/js/script.js` (which is named `./public/js/index.js` on the [Catbook](https://github.com/mit6148-workshops/catbook) app), which returns an empty object if the user is not logged in or returns a user object *from the MongoDB mLab database* if the user is logged in.

 I.e., we do the following on load: